kserve/kserve/docs/samples/storage/s3/README.md

 kubectl apply -f s3_secret.yaml
 ```

 Note: if you are running kfserving with istio sidecars enabled, there can be a race condition between the istio proxy being ready and the agent pulling models.
-This will result in a `tcp dial connection refused` error when the agent tries to download fmor s3.
+This will result in a `tcp dial connection refused` error when the agent tries to download from s3.
 To resolve it, istio allows the blocking of other containers in a pod until the proxy container is ready.
 You can enabled this by setting `holdApplicationUntilProxyStarts: true` in istio-discovery (istiod).

 ## Create the InferenceService
 Apply the CRD